noahpresler/React-Tutorial/README.md

 # Welcome – Here Is How This Shindig Will Go
 <img align="left" src="http://i.imgur.com/cyEEJiw.png" width="240px">

 By the end of this tutorial you will have built a web app which will allow you to add random memes, upvote and downvote them, all from React.
-It will look just like the image you see to the right :D
+It will look just like the image you see to the left :D

 **Best part is, you don't need to install anything!** It doesn't matter what OS you have – all you need is a browser.